jtpotato/genshin-music-generator/README.md

 3. OPTIONAL - Set up CUDA, CuDNN and i have no idea what else... just make sure Tensorflow is *capable* of using the GPU - in some workloads this makes things slower - so by default `training.py` uses the CPU.
 4. Run the python scripts.
 Any variables to tweak are in `variables.py`.
 Good luck! **You'll need it.**

+A pre-trained model has been included (`model.mag`).
+Use it if you wish - I assume you've read the Magenta documentation enough to know how to do that.

 # Changelog
 V1 - Initial model.
 Included a few violin scores, 3 layers, 128 nodes.